MapsPeople/docs/src/cms/index.md

 ![solution-details-export-map](/assets/cms/interface-overview/Solution_Details_Export_Map.png)

-The MapsIndoors CMS also provides the opportunity to export your Map to a higher resolution, for example, if you want to print your map to physically hang at your location.
+The MapsIndoors CMS also provides the opportunity to export your Map to a higher resolution.
+For example, if you want to print your Map to physically hang at your location.

 1. Open the Display Settings for the Map - NOTE: This is not the same as the Display Settings in the other sections.
 1. Set the use-case, this helps determine the resolution the map will be exported in.
-1. The Width of the exported map.
+1. The Width of the exported Map.
-1. The Height of the exported map.
+1. The Height of the exported Map.
-1. The Rotation angle of the exported map.
+1. The Rotation angle of the exported Map.
-1. The Building you are exporting a map of.
+1. The Building you are exporting a Map of.
 1. The currently used Zoom Level.
 1. Zoom in or out.
 1. Floor selector, to select which floor will be exported.